 Questions regarding your actual bill for ambulance service should be directed to EF Recovery at 1-877-213-9047.
-For general questions regarding the ambulance service or other services provided by the fire department please contact either Chief Brett Bastian at 509-764-3850 or Assistant Chief Pete Kunjara at 509-764-3851.
+For general questions regarding the ambulance service or other services provided by the fire department please contact either Chief Brett Bastian at 509-764-3850 or Deputy Chief Pete Kunjara at 509-764-3851.

 See Moses Lake Municipal Code Chapter 2.30 "Emergency Medical and Ambulance Service" for further information on billing, billing exemptions, and other important information regarding the ambulance service.

 Fire Suppression Services

 The Moses Lake Fire Department may be requested to respond to a variety of rescue type situations in and around our community.
 Some of these requests may be ice and water related rescue, high or low angle rescue, trench rescue, and confined-space rescue.